Seyid Azim Shirvani: Creativity

 Shirvani called Caucasian Muslims to acquire knowledge of natural sciences, refuse superstition and fanaticism, follow the road of progress and cultural renaissance (“Address to Caucasian Muslims” poem).

 In connection with opening ceremony of Pushkin's monument in Moscow, in 1880, Shirvani wrote a poem to Pushkin, where he told about the great importance of poetical heritage of Russian poet for nations of East and the whole world.
 Decisive orientation of Shirvani to Russian culture was reflected in his creative and pedagogical activity.

 Satire takes an important place in Shirvani's literary heritage, which became a leading area in Azerbaijani literature in the second half of the 19th century due to the creativity of the poet.
-Shirvani could be called a “fierce talent”.
-There is something gloomy and grotesque in his stories-parables and poems, though they are finished by optimistic and moralizing ending in traditional enlightening spirit: knowledge, strong mind, humanity, reasonable rules are called to save people from cruelty, unfairness, shabby passions and stupidity.
+There is something gloomy and grotesque in his stories, parables and poems, though they are finished by optimistic and moralizing ending in traditional enlightening spirit: knowledge, strong mind, humanity, reasonable rules are called to save people from cruelty, unfairness, shabby passions and stupidity.
 But a light coloring, democratic atmosphere of faith in humanity of Akhundov were lost.

 Seyid Azim combined the best features of Akhundov's democratic government, Fuzuli and Vagif’s lyric, Zakir’s satire and followed their traditions.
 Seyid Azim’s poetry is notable for variety of themes and genres.
 His ghazals are graceful and lyric.

 His stories and fables are also heard sharply: “Bribe to the God”, “Burial of a dog”, “Satan”, “Khan and a peasant”.
 Satirical poetry of Shirvani paved the way for the future development of this genre, which found implementation in M.A.Sabir’s creativity in the beginning of the 20th century.